Co-evolution of dust grains and protoplanetary disks: Results

 \subsection{Diversity and universality of disk evolution}

-As seen in the previous section, the disk evolution is significantly affected by the dust growth in it.
+As seen in the previous section, the disk evolution is significantly affected by the dust growth.
 Furthermore, once the dust grains sufficiently grows, the disk structure of our fiducial model is well described by the power laws analytically derived in Appendix A. In this section, we examine the impact of the minimum dust size and dust power exponent on the evolution of the disk.
 Moreover we examine the effect of the cosmic-ray ionization rate.
 Through these considerations, we discuss the diversity and universality of protoplanetary disk evolution.

 Before discussing the simulation results, we summarize how the minimum dust size $a_{\rm min}$ and the power exponent $q$ affect the magnetic resistivity based on our previous studies \citep{2022ApJ...934...88T}.
+Figures which show how the resistivities depend on $a_{\rm max}$ with various $q$ and $a_{\rm min}$ can be found in \citet{2022ApJ...934...88T}.

 The adsorption of dust grains, which plays the primary role in determining the resistivity depends on the dust total cross-section, which depends on $q$ and $a_{\rm min}$.
 In the case where $q$ is less than 3, the maximum dust size determines the total surface area.
 Conversely, in a case where $q$ is larger than 3, both the maximum and minimum dust sizes affect the total surface area.
 Consequently, when $q$ is large (or the size distribution is steep), the influence of dust growth tends to be weaker.

-Another important factor that influences resistivity is conductivity generated by the dust itself.
-If a significant amount of dust with a size of $\lesssim 10 \nm$ is present, the dust itself contributes to conductivity.
+Another important factor that influences resistivity is conductivity generated by the dust grains.
+If a significant amount of dust with a size of $\lesssim 10 \nm$ is present, the dust grains contributes to conductivity.
 In such case, resistivity at a high density is smaller than that when the minimum size is, for instance, $100 ~\nm$.
-This effect is pronounced in a case when the dust has not grown and the size distribution is steep (i.e., $q$ is large).
+This effect is pronounced in a case when the dust grains have not grown and the size distribution is steep (i.e., $q$ is large).